Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explanations**

 The `eject` command can be used if you no longer need `prisma-multi-tenant` in your application.
-This command will uninstall `prisma-multi-tenant`.
+This command will uninstall `@prisma-multi-tenant/client`.
 It will not touch your databases as you may have important data in them.

 ### `help`